 - Spring programs run from April through June; fall programs run from September through November.
-Note that all programs are filled for fall 2014; please contact Nancy Sableski, Manager of Children’s Education, to be placed on the waiting list for spring 2015.
+Note that all programs are filled for fall 2015, but we are taking reservations for spring 2016; please contact Nancy Sableski, Manager of Children’s Education.

 As of 2015, our offerings include the following programs.
 More information will be coming soon for each: